The research below covers:

 In fact, research has shown a thinning of certain brain structures, especially related to language and literacy, in children and adolescents exposed to excessive screen time.
 More research needs to be done before we can know exactly why this is happening, but it is concerning to see the brain thinning in areas that should be growing during these critical periods.

 Which brain connections do we want to help children build more of?
 Which connections do we not want to be pruned away?
-Let's help children and families focus on the activities that have been proven through decades of research and experience to build strong, capable, resilient, critical- and creative- thinking brains!
+Let's help children and families focus on the activities that have been proven through decades of research and experience to build strong, capable, resilient, critical-thinking, and creative-thinking brains!

 Hutton JS, Dudley J, Horowitz-Kraus T, DeWitt T, Holland SK.
 Associations Between Screen-Based Media Use and Brain White Matter Integrity in Preschool-Aged Children.
-JAMA Pediatrica.
+JAMA Pediatrics.
 2020.

 Hutton JS, Dudley J, DeWitt T, Horowitz-Kraus T. Associations between digital media use and brain surface structural measures in preschool-aged children.
 Scientific Reports.
 2022.